-Education in Togo - An Overview
+Education System in Togo

 The Togolese Republic publicly called Togo is a West African country.
 The countries that border Togo are Ghana to the west, Benin to the east and Burkina Faso to the north.
 In the south of Togo lies Gulf of Guinea coast on which the Capital Lome is situated.
 From 12th to 18th century the Ewe, Adja, and related peoples, who now constitute a majority of the population of southern Togo and nearby Ghana, came to this area from the Niger River Valley as a result of growing pressure from the east.